Somali Democratic Republic: Ogaden War

 The Somali–Soviet Union friendship and later partnership with the United States enabled Somalia to build the largest mechanised army on the continent.

 On 13 July 1977, the Ogaden War against Ethiopia erupted when Barre's government aimed to annex the predominantly Somali-inhabited Ogaden region into a Pan-Somali Greater Somalia.
-This conflict was part of a broader SNA initiative to unify all Somali territories, known as Soomaaliweyn.
+This conflict was part of a broader Somali National Army (SNA) initiative to unify all Somali territories, known as Soomaaliweyn.
 The USSR, finding itself initially supplying both sides of the war, attempted to mediate a ceasefire.
-When their efforts failed, the Soviets abandoned Somalia.
-All aid to Siad Barre's regime was halted, while arms shipments to Ethiopia were increased.
-Soviet military aid (second in magnitude only to the October 1973 gigantic resupplying of Syrian forces during the Yom Kippur War) and advisors flooded into the country along with around 15,000 Cuban combat troops.
+When their efforts failed, all aid to Siad Barre's regime was halted, while arms shipments to Ethiopia were increased citing disapproval of the Somali incursion.
+Soviet military aid (second in magnitude only to the October 1973 gigantic resupplying of Syrian forces during the Yom Kippur War) and advisors flooded into Ethiopia along with around 15,000 Cuban combat troops.
 Other communist countries offered assistance: the People's Democratic Republic of Yemen offered military assistance and North Korea helped train a "People's Militia"; East Germany likewise offered training, engineering and support troops.
-As the scale of communist assistance became clear in November 1977, Somalia broke diplomatic relations with the USSR and expelled all Soviet citizens from the country.
+As the scale of communist assistance became clear in November 1977, Somalia broke diplomatic relations with the Eastern Bloc (with the exception of Romania) and expelled all Soviet citizens from the country.

 The estimated territory of Greater Somalia.

-In the first week of the war, the Somali National Army achieved remarkable victories over Ethiopian forces.
-Such as the Battle of Jijiga in mid September 1977.
-Somalia was easily overpowering Ethiopian military hardware and technology capability.
-Army General Vasily Petrov of the Soviet Armed Forces had to report back to Moscow the "sorry state" of the Ethiopian army.
-The 3rd and 4th Ethiopian Infantry Divisions that suffered the brunt of the Somali invasion had practically ceased to exist.
-This initial success surprised many American military observers who maintained a neutral stance.
-Southern and central Ogaden were quickly captured, and throughout much of the conflict, the Somali Army continued to defeat the Ethiopian Army, advancing as far as Sidamo and Bale.
-By September 1977, Somalia controlled 90% of the Ogaden, capturing strategic cities like Jijiga and exerting heavy pressure on Dire Dawa, thereby threatening the train route from that city to Djibouti.
+In the first week of the war, the Somali National Army achieved swift victories over Ethiopian forces, overpowering its military hardware and technological capabilities, as was the case in the Battle of Jijiga in mid-September 1977.
+This initial success surprised many American military observers who maintained an officially neutral stance.
+Southern and central Ogaden were quickly captured by the SNA as it continued its advance, making it as far as Sidamo and Bale.
+By September 1977, Somalia controlled 90% of the Ogaden region, capturing some strategic cities like Jijiga and putting heavy pressure on others like Dire Dawa, the latter of which harbored a key airbase and rail route to the Red Sea.